henrywangnl/utilities/README.md

 # utilities
-Some functions that may come in handy in the futre
+Some functions that may come in handy in the future